learn-js/learn-js.github.com/_posts/posts/2014-02-11-hyperquest-director-handlebars-example-app.md

       pageTitles += pages[i].name + ', ';
     }

-    console.log('the tag: ' + tag.name);
-    console.log('pages tagged with this tag: ' + pageTitles);
+    console.log('pages tagged with ' + tag + ': ' + pageTitles);
   }));
 ```

-For this example we're printing the name of the tag and the names of all the pages that are tagged with that tag to the console.
+For this example we're printing the names of all the pages that are tagged with pizza to the console.

 ### rework-npm-cli & myth